stuffnting/gutenberg-block-examples/README.md

 WordPress' development environment quick start guide can be found in the [Gutenberg Handbook](https://developer.wordpress.org/block-editor/getting-started/devenv/#quick-start).

-**When `wp-scripts` is started, the examples are built into a WP plugin, located in a folder named `start`, which is placed into the root folder.**
+**When `wp-scripts` is started, the examples are built into a WP plugin, located in the `/start` folder.**

-Using this environment, when the source code is changed and saved, the plugin within the `start` folder will automatically be updated.
+Using this environment, when files within the `src` folder are changed and saved, the plugin within the `start` folder will automatically be updated.

 Other methods of running a WP test site can be use.
-However, the you must be able to copy the `start` folder to `wp-content/plugins/`.
+However, the you must be able to copy the `start` folder to the `wp-content/plugins/` folder of a WP installation.
 Using code editors, such as VS Code, it is also possible to connect the `start` folder to a remotely hosted WP site via an FPT/SFTP plugin.

 ### Clone this repository and install the examples